-As a first step, Safaricom and Mercy Corps wanted to understand the needs of farmers and used human-centered design (HCD) approaches to define the DigiFarm product roadmap, working with Dalberg and its design team.
-Early assumptions held that farmers needed more access to credit, but HCD revealed a more complex picture around the risks that smallholders face and manage, as well as the very different position of men and women in smallholder farm households, where women make up more than half of the agricultural workforce.
+As a first step, Safaricom and Mercy Corps wanted to understand the needs of farmers and used the human-centered design (HCD) approach to define the DigiFarm product roadmap, working with Dalberg and its design team.
+Early assumptions held that farmers needed more access to credit, but HCD revealed a more complex picture around the risks that smallholders face and manage, as well as the very different positions of men and women in smallholder farm households, where women make up more than half of the agricultural workforce.

 Gaining Smallholder Insights